Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Introduction

 \section{Introduction}

-In many applications in quantitative finance, one is usually interested in efficiently computing the expectation of a functional, $g$, of a solution of a stochastic differential equation (SDE), $X$: \begin{small} \end{small} Approximating \eqref{eq:QoI} is usually challenging because of a combination of two complications: \begin{enumerate} \item An input space shows high dimensionality because of many reasons including (i) the time discretization of a SDE that describes the dynamics or (ii) numerous underlying assets. \item The payoff function, $g$, exhibits low regularity with respect to (w.r.t.) the input parameters. \end{enumerate} The first class of methods for approximating \eqref{eq:QoI} relies on Monte Carlo (MC) methods.
-Although the convergence rate of the standard MC is insensitive to both the input space dimensionality and the regularity of the observable $g$, the convergence may be very slow.
-Moreover, it may not exploit the available regularity structure that could help achieve better convergence rates.
-Another class of methods relies on deterministic quadrature methods (e.g., sparse grid quadrature \cite{smolyak1963quadrature,gerstner1998numerical,barthelmann2000high,bungartz2004sparse}, adaptive sparse grid quadrature (ASGQ) \cite{bayer2018hierarchical,ben2020hierarchical}, and quasi-MC (QMC) \cite{niederreiter1992random, bayersmoothing}).
-In this work, we introduce a numerical smoothing technique for improving the performance of these approaches, by revealing the available regularity.
+In several applications, such as pricing digital and barrier options, computing financial Greeks, and estimating risk quantities and distribution functions, one is interested in efficiently computing the expectation of a functional $g$ of a solution $X$ to a stochastic differential equation (SDE): \begin{small} \end{small} Approximating \eqref{eq:QoI} is usually challenging due to the combination of two complications: \begin{enumerate} \item An input space can have high dimensionality for many reasons, including (i) the time discretization of an SDE that describes the dynamics or (ii) having numerous underlying assets. \item The payoff function, $g$, exhibits low regularity with respect to (w.r.t.) the input parameters. \end{enumerate} The first class of methods for approximating \eqref{eq:QoI} relies on Monte Carlo (MC) techniques.
+Although the convergence rate of the standard MC method is insensitive to the input space dimensionality and the regularity of the observable $g$, the convergence may be very slow.
+Moreover, it may not exploit the available regularity structure that could help achieve better convergence rates, except for multilevel MC methods \cite{giles2015multilevel,bayer2020multilevel}, where Lipschitzity is necessary to obtain optimal convergence rates.
+Another class of methods relies on deterministic quadrature techniques (e.g., sparse grid quadrature \cite{gerstner1998numerical,barthelmann2000high,bungartz2004sparse}, adaptive sparse grid quadrature (ASGQ) \cite{bayersmoothing,bayer2018hierarchical,ben2020hierarchical,bayer2022optimal}, and quasi-MC (QMC) \cite{niederreiter1992random, bayersmoothing,bayer2018hierarchical}).
+In this work, we introduce a numerical smoothing technique to improve the performance of deterministic quadrature approaches by improving the regularity structure of the problem.